Measuring Partial Balance in Signed Networks: Problem statement and notation

 \section{Problem statement and notation}

 Throughout this paper, the terms signed graph and signed network will be used interchangeably to refer to a graph with positive and negative edges.
 We use the term cycle only as a shorthand for referring to simple cycles of the graph.
-While several definitions of the concept of balance have been suggested, this paper will only use the original definition for undirected signed graphs unless explicitly stated.
+While several definitions of the concept of balance have been suggested, this paper will only use the definition for undirected signed graphs unless explicitly stated.

 We consider an undirected signed network $G = (V,E,\sigma)$ where $V$ and $E$ are the sets of vertices and edges, and $\sigma$ is the sign function $\sigma: E\rightarrow\{-1,+1\}$.
 The set of nodes is denoted by $V$, with $|V| = n$.
 The set of edges is represented by $E$ including $m^-$ negative edges and $m^+$ positive edges adding up to a total of $m=m^+ + m^-$ edges.
-The \emph{signed adjacency matrix} and the \emph{unsigned adjacency matrix} are defined in \eqref{eq1} and \eqref{eq1.1}.
-Entries of \textbf{A} are represented by $a_{ij}$.
+The symmetric \emph{signed adjacency matrix} and the \emph{unsigned adjacency matrix} are denoted by \textbf{A} and ${|\textbf{A}|}$ respectively.
+Their entries are defined in \eqref{eq1} and \eqref{eq1.1}.